imransilvake/semantic-partitioning/README.md

 # Semantic Partitioning
 SANSA Semantic Partitioning is a scalable and highly efficient application that first perform in-memory RDF Data (N-Triples) Partition and then pass the partitioning data to the SPARQL Query Engine layer to get efficient results.
-It is built on top of [SANSA-Stack](https://github.com/SANSA-Stack) using Scala and Spark.
+It is built on top of [SANSA-Stack](https://github.com/SANSA-Stack) using the Scala and Spark technologies.

 ![Alt text](preview.png?raw=true "Semantic Partitioning")